lmariquit/Oh-thell-O/readme.md

 (I've never used React-Native prior to this project)

+- Ongoing development.
+Check in from time to time to see whats new!
 - Originated in England in 1880’s
 - Othello is a marketing name for a simplified, western version of GO :